Infineon/mtb-example-psoc4-msclp-lls/README.md

 2.1.0   | Removed foam rejection calibration process 3.0.0   | Added support for CY8CPROTO-041TP Prototyping Kit.
 Major update to support ModusToolbox&trade; v3.5.
 This version is not backward compatible with previous versions of ModusToolbox&trade;
 4.0.0   | Added one-time auto-calibration feature <br> Major update to support ModusToolbox&trade; v3.6.
 This version is not backward compatible with previous versions of ModusToolbox&trade;
+5.0.0   | Added tank removal detection and liquid level presence feature <br> Major update to support ModusToolbox&trade; v3.7.
+This version is not backward compatible with previous versions of ModusToolbox&trade;
 <br>